4dn-dcic/4dn-cloud-infra/docs/deploy_new_account.rst

 * Provision the changeset (and thus triggering a redeployment) a second time, same as the first::

-   poetry run cli provision foursight --upload-change-set
+   poetry run cli provision foursight --upload-change-set --stage prod

 * Of course you'll have to go to the console and execute the change set.